 - No need to remember passwords to gain access

 - The authentication mechanism is strong since it is hard to replicate biological features

 - It is non-transferable to other persons

 Biometric Authentication Statistics

-According to a new report published by Spiceworks, nearly 90 percent of businesses will use some type of biometric technology for authentication by the year 2020.
-In fact, some 62 percent of companies already use biometrics in some form, with another 24 percent stating their intention to do so within the next two years.
+According to a report published by Spiceworks, nearly 90 percent of businesses will soon use some type of biometric technology for authentication.
+In fact, some 62 percent of companies already use biometrics in some form, with another 24 percent stating their intention to do so within the next few years.

 Here is the breakdown:

 - 57 percent of companies using biometric authentication use fingerprint scanners